bentoml/bentoctl/docs/customizing-deployments.md

 # Customizing Deployments

 In this guide we will:
-- talk about the different terraform configuration files bentoctl generates.
+- explain about the different terraform configuration files bentoctl generates.
 - how to customize the generated terraform files and how bentoctl + custom terraform files can make continuous deployment easier.
 - go through an example where we will deploy a bento into AWS Lambda and